-African-American Hair Transplant
+African-American Hair Transplant in Virginia Beach

 Because African Americans have unique thick and curly hair, an African-American hair transplant requires a different approach and method in order to be successful.
 The ethnicity of a person has a major influence on their hair type and structure, and so a one-size-fits-all model doesn’t quite work for hair restoration.